Frequently Asked Questions

 Can I take more than three years to complete my MFA?

 Students have up to seven years to complete the MFA based upon the rules and regulations stated in the UAA catalog for the year the student entered the program; however, taking longer than three years is discouraged.
-Please see the Graduate School section of UAA's Catalog (2012-2013) or the MFA Student Handbook for more information about using Leave of Absences or Continuous Registration.
+Please see the Graduate School section of the UAA Catalog or ask the Creative Writing & Literary Arts Program Coordinator for more information about using Leave of Absences or Continuous Registration.
 Note: UAA's MFA program cannot accommodate part-time students.

 Is there someone I can talk with to learn more about UAA's MFA program?